Covid 19 coronavirus: Hospitality industry ready to open, even with challenging restrictions

 Hospitality NZ chief executive Julie White said while going to level 2 was good news for the industry, it still only offered some relief to the sector that had been the most impacted.

-White said the association had worked hard lobbying the Government to ensure restaurant and bars could open at all by following the seated, separation and single-server rule.
+White said the association had worked hard lobbying the Government to ensure restaurants and bars could open at all by following the seated, separation and single-server rule.

 While most restaurants and bars providing food could open this week providing they could provide even just a bowl of fries, it was mainly the nightclubs and wine bars who would be exempt.